natecostello/van_two_point_oh/blog/2021-4-10-rec-v-sense-anomaly/rec-q-can-comms-voltage-sense-anomaly.md

 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
-tldr:
+tldr: 'We discovered an anomaly with BMS cell voltage measurements during benchtop testing.
+With the help of REC we found it was an issue with our battery simulator, which we resolved.'
 ---
 **TLDR: We discovered an anomaly with BMS cell voltage measurements during benchtop testing.
-With the help of REC we found it was an issue with our battery simulator, which we resolved.**<!--excerpt-->
+With the help of REC we found it was an issue with our battery simulator, which we resolved.**

 ### Wringing out the REC Q BMS